logicalclocks/hopsworks/docs/compute/jupyter.md

 When you run a notebook, its Jupyter configuration is stored and attached to the notebook.
-You can use this configuration later to start the Jupyter notebook directly from the Jupyter dashboard by clicking `Open in Juptyer` under the `Recent notebooks` section of the dashboard.
+You can use this configuration later to start the Jupyter notebook directly from the Jupyter dashboard by clicking `Open in Jupyter` under the `Recent notebooks` section of the dashboard.
 For example, in the image above you can see a notebook called `hello_world.ipynb` which you can start directly.
 Hopsworks will use the Jupyter server configuration the notebook ran with last time.